Battle of the Coral Sea: Forces available for Midway

 Historians H. P. Willmott, Jonathan Parshall, and Anthony Tully believe Yamamoto made a significant strategic error in his decision to support Operation MO with strategic assets.
-Since Yamamoto had decided the decisive battle with the U.S. was to take place at Midway, he should not have diverted any of his important assets, especially fleet carriers, to a secondary operation like MO.
+Since Yamamoto had decided the decisive battle with the US was to take place at Midway, he should not have diverted any of his important assets, especially fleet carriers, to a secondary operation like MO.
 Yamamoto's decision meant Japanese naval forces were weakened just enough at both the Coral Sea and Midway battles to allow the Allies to defeat them in detail.
 Willmott adds, if either operation was important enough to commit fleet carriers, then all of the Japanese carriers should have been committed to each in order to ensure success.
 By committing crucial assets to MO, Yamamoto made the more important Midway operation dependent on the secondary operation's success.

 Yamamoto apparently missed two major implications of the Coral Sea battle.
-The unexpected appearance of U.S. carriers in exactly the right place and time, might have led him to believe the US had cracked IJN codes with cryptanalysis.
-He also failed to appreciate the U.S. Navy carrier aircrews demonstrating sufficient skill and determination to do significant damage to the Japanese carrier forces.
+The unexpected appearance of US carriers in exactly the right place and time, might have led him to believe the US had cracked IJN codes with cryptanalysis.
+He also failed to appreciate the US Navy carrier aircrews demonstrating sufficient skill and determination to do significant damage to the Japanese carrier forces.
 Both would be repeated at Midway, where Japan lost four fleet carriers, the core of her naval offensive forces, and thereby lost the strategic initiative in the Pacific War.
-Parshall and Tully point out that, due to U.S. industrial strength, once Japan lost its numerical superiority in carrier forces as a result of Midway, Japan could never regain it, adding "The Battle of the Coral Sea had provided the first hints that the Japanese high-water mark had been reached, but it was the Battle of Midway that put up the sign for all to see."
+Parshall and Tully point out that, due to US industrial strength, once Japan lost its numerical superiority in carrier forces as a result of Midway, Japan could never regain it, adding "The Battle of the Coral Sea had provided the first hints that the Japanese high-water mark had been reached, but it was the Battle of Midway that put up the sign for all to see."